Rangi42/polishedcrystal/README.md

 These changes have been made since the current 2.2.0 release.
 If you build the project as-is, it will include all of them.

-* Add: Always keep the option to Teleport away from Indigo Plateau.
+* Add: The Teleport Abra is always in Indigo Plateau.
+* Edit: Give in-game trades good natures.
 * Edit: TM prices from OR/AS.
 * Edit: 15 Atk/10 Def DVs result in a Naive nature (+Spe −Sp.Def), not Hardy (neutral).
 * Edit: Update random Wonder Trade OT names.